Diving in Cozumel

 Just some of Cozumel´s Divesites

-Palancar Gardens 10-35m
+Palancar Gardens 10-35 meters

-The dive starts mostly in the shallow sandy area (18-21ft) where you can dive independently from there to the steep wall.
-This is where you can simply drift through pleasant currents or you dive inside the reef through one of the countless reef caves.
+The dive usually begins in the shallow sandy area (6-7 meters) from where you make your way to the steep wall.
+On the wall you simply let yourself glide along with the pleasant current or you dive inside the reef through one of the countless reef caves.

-La Francesa 10-18m
+La Francesa 10-18 meters

-Paso del Cedral 15-20m
+Paso del Cedral 15-20 meters

-Tormentos is a simple second dive.
-The reef edge is always on your right shoulder.
-Divers with good air consumption can start in Yucab and dive to Tormentos.The reef is full with overhangs where you can find many schools with grunts or snappers.
+Tormentos is an easy second dive.
+The reef edge runs permanently on your right side.
+Divers with good air consumption can start their dive at Yucab Reef and continue on to Tormentos.